Samsung/tizen-docs/docs/application/tizen-studio/native-tools/ui-builder/multiple-screens.md

 3. Add an Image UI component by dragging and dropping an image from the **Palette** to the grid.

-4. Add the image resource for the image component by dragging and dropping the applicable image file from the **Resource Manager** view to the image.The resource is set on the current configuration of screen.
+4. Add the image resource for the image component by dragging and dropping the applicable image file from the **Resource Manager** view to the image. <br>The resource is set on the current configuration of screen.

 You must also specify the selected alternative resource in the **Properties** view.